 Admittedly, all luxury beauty brands have their benefits.
 But if you need to streamline your spending, some might not be worth the sacrifices you're making.
 The answers largely vary from product-to-product, and even from brand to brand.
 So decide for yourself which beauty products are worth the splurge, and which ones you can get at your local drugstore.
 From makeup, to hair care to skin care, it's important to know what's really worth the money.
 And keep in mind that a "splurge" will always be relative—there are plenty of mid-range brands that are well worth the buy.

 Here are our suggestions on when to splurge and when to save.

 Splurge or Save: Eyeliner and Eyeshadow

-Splurge on both.
+Splurge on: both.

 This might come as a surprise, but there are very few reasons to open your wallet wide for a quality cleanser.
 In fact, even the fanciest dermatologists and skin care specialists often recommend basic drugstore cleansers to clients.
 Basic drugstore cleansers do an excellent job of removing excess oils and dirt.
 Cetaphil Daily Facial Cleanser ($10) is a staple for a reason.
 That said, if you have a preferred brand, don't dump it unless you actually want to.
 Some people, particularly those with bad acne, or sensitive skin may take a while to find the right cleanser—and it might be one on the pricier end.